zzsqwq/cat-lark-bot/README.md

-A lark bot that reminds somebody to shovel shit for cat.
+A lark bot that reminds somebody to clean up poop for cat.